isabo/onfire/README.md

 # OnFire
-OnFire is a general purpose library that makes it easier to develop and maintain Firebase apps, whether they are browser-based or run on Node.js, which have complex data structures.
+OnFire is a general purpose library that makes it easier to develop and maintain Firebase apps that have complex data structures, whether they are browser-based or run on Node.js.

 Already implemented:
 * Schema-driven, live **models**.
 Where appropriate, property values are also models, automatically.